Milton, Massachusetts: Education

-Milton is also home to Curry College, a small liberal arts institution.
+Curry College, a small liberal arts institution, is located here.

-Milton is also one of the few school systems in the United States to offer a French immersion program, starting in Grade 1.
-For those students that participate in this program, all classes are taught in French during grades 1 and 2, allowing children to become fluent in this language.
-In grades 3–5, some classes are taught in English as well to prepare for the MCAS.
-This program continues through grade 12.
-Spanish/English is taught as well.
-In middle school and high school, Latin is available as an alternative to Spanish for the Spanish/English students.
+Infrastructure

 Transportation

 Milton lies within the Massachusetts Bay Transportation Authority district.
-Fixed-route service includes the Ashmont-Mattapan High Speed Line, a light rail extension of the Red Line.
+Fixed-route service includes the Mattapan Line, a light rail extension of the Red Line.
 Milton has 4 stops: Milton, Central Avenue, Valley Road, and Capen Street.
 This was originally a steam railway prior to becoming a trolley line.
 Massachusetts Route 28 and Massachusetts Route 138 run north and south across Milton, and Interstate 93, which is also U.S. Route 1 and Massachusetts Route 3, loops around the town near the southern and eastern borders.

 Cycling is a popular form of transportation and recreation in Milton.
 The opening of the Neponset River Greenway reconnected Milton with Boston Harbor via Port Norfolk, Dorchester.
 Other cycling routes and locations include Turner's Pond, Brook Road, Blue Hills Parkway, Milton Cemetery, and the Pine Tree Brook greenway.

 The Milton Yacht Club began in 1902, with a small building in the Lower Mills area beside the Neponset River that was formerly the police department for the town of Milton.
 Various boats continue to be anchored there or stored on the dock during the winter.